-NOTE-IV: DEST will be of qualifying nature.
+NOTE-III: DEST will be of qualifying nature.

-1. Typing Test will be of qualifying nature.
+NOTE-I: Typing Test will be of qualifying nature.

-2. The choice of Typing Test given by the candidate in the online Application Form shall be treated as final and no change in the medium of Typing Test will be entertained later.
+NOTE-II: The medium of Typing Test will be Hindi or English.
+The candidates will have to opt for the medium of Typing Test (i.e. either Hindi or English) in the online Application Form.
+The choice of Typing Test given by the candidate in the online Application Form shall be treated as final and no change in the medium of Typing Test will be entertained later.

-5. The speed will be adjudged on the accuracy of typing on the computer of a given text passage in 10 minutes.
+NOTE-IV: The speed will be adjudged on the accuracy of typing on the computer of a given text passage in 10 minutes.
 Candidates eligible for scribe will be given compensatory time of 5 minutes.
 Therefore duration of Typing Test for such candidates will be 15 minutes.

-7. Persons with Disabilities candidates who claim to be permanently unfit to take the Typing Test because of a physical disability may, with the prior approval of the Commission, be exempted from the requirement of appearing and qualifying at such test, provided such a candidate submits a Certificate in the prescribed format which is given below to the Commission from the competent Medical Authority, i.e., the Civil Surgeon of a Government Health Care Institution declaring him/ her to be permanently unfit for the Typing Test because of a physical disability.
+NOTE-VI: Persons with Disabilities candidates who claim to be permanently unfit to take the Typing Test because of a physical disability may, with the prior approval of the Commission, be exempted from the requirement of appearing and qualifying at such test, provided such a candidate submits a Certificate in the prescribed format which is given below to the Commission from the competent Medical Authority, i.e., the Civil Surgeon of a Government Health Care Institution declaring him/ her to be permanently unfit for the Typing Test because of a physical disability.